Executive Assistant to the Chancellor and Vice Chancellor for Advancement

-The University of Wisconsin-Parkside invites applications for the position of Executive Assistant to the Chancellor.
+The University of Wisconsin-Parkside invites applications for the position of Executive Assistant to the Chancellor and Vice Chancellor for Advancement.

-The person in this position must perform duties with minimum supervision, exercise motivation and initiative in decision making; have the ability to exhibit creativity and self-direction with a capacity for independent work and multi-tasking as well as working as part of a team.
+The person in this position must perform duties with minimum supervision, exercise motivation and initiative in decision-making; have the ability to exhibit creativity and self-direction with a capacity for independent work and multi-tasking as well as working as part of a team.
 Must possess the willingness to accept and lead change in a fast-paced office environment.
-Must be able to demonstrate good organizational skills, paying conscientious detail to priorities and tracking tasks delegated to Chancellor's senior staff to meet deadlines.
+Must be able to demonstrate good organizations skills, paying conscientious detail to priorities and tracking tasks delegated to Chancellor’s senior staff to meet deadlines.
 A positive, forward-focused, and friendly attitude must be maintained at all times.
-Working knowledge of UW-Parkside and UW System policies and procedures: functions; organizations; and regulations are necessary.
+Working knowledge of UW-Parkside and UW System policies and procedures; functions; organization; and regulations are necessary.
 The position requires a high degree of confidentiality, responsibility and independence in completing responsibilities.

 Essential Job Functions

-- Communicate, handle, and address incoming and outgoing communications (verbal, mail, electronic) on behalf of Chancellor.
-Coordinate logistics and greeting of visitors to Chancellor's Office.
+- Communicate, handle and address incoming and outgoing communications (verbal, mail, electronic) on behalf of Chancellor and Vice Chancellor.
+Coordinate logistics and greeting of visitors to Chancellor’s and Vice Chancellor’s offices.

-- Coordinate the Chancellor's calendar for ever-in-demand requests, including adding and editing events, teleconferences, routine meetings, confirming attendees, scheduling rooms, catering requests, and multi-media needs requiring interaction with both internal and external executives and assistants.
+- Coordinate the Chancellor’s and Vice Chancellor’s heavy, intense and demanding calendar requests, including adding and editing events, teleconferences, routine meetings, confirming attendees, scheduling rooms, catering requests, and multi-media needs requiring interaction with both internal and external executives and assistants.

-- Prepares reports, presentations and data; Maintains files, records, and correspondence for meetings, events, initiatives and prepares final documents of Chancellor approval (resolutions, actions, etc.) for governance groups (Faculty, Academic, University Staff and Students).
+- Prepares reports, presentations and data; maintains files, records, and correspondence for meetings, events, initiatives and prepares final documents of Chancellor and Vice Chancellor approval (resolutions, actions, etc.) for governance groups (Faculty, Academic, University Staff and Students).

-- Act as liaison between executive staff and constituencies that include vice chancellors, deans, external contacts, organizations and donors.
-Act as liaison between the Chancellor and subordinates by transmitting directives, instructions and assignments.
-Keep Chancellor briefed on actions taken on his/her behalf.
+- Act as liaison between executive staff and constituencies that include vice chancellors, deans, external contacts, elected officials, alumni, organizations and donors.
+Act as liaison between the Chancellor and Vice Chancellor and subordinates by transmitting directives, instructions and assignments.
+Keep Chancellor and Vice Chancellor briefed on actions taken on his/her behalf.

-- Serve as a liaison between Chancellor and all constituents: Regents, System President and other UWSA administrators, state and local government officials, area legislators, administration, faculty, academic staff, university staff, students, parents, alumni.
+- Serve as a liaison between Chancellor, Vice Chancellor and all constituents: Regents, UW System President and other UWSA administrators, state and local government officials, area legislators, administration, faculty, academic staff, university staff, students, parents, alumni, other higher education constituents, and local and regional business partners.

-- Complete financial operations and purchases in accordance with UWS fiscal policy.
+- Complete financial operations and purchases in accordance with UWS fiscal policy and maintain budgetary records.

 - Recruit, hire, train, supervise, mentor, and evaluate Office of the Chancellor student employees.

-- Arrange travel, accommodation, itineraries, and all correspondence related to arrangements as needed for the Chancellor and Associate to the Chancellor (spouse/partner).
+- Arrange travel, accommodations, itineraries, and all correspondence related to travel arrangements as needed for the Chancellor and Associate to the Chancellor (spouse/partner) and Vice Chancellor.

-- Plan, organize and implement meetings, University events, donor gatherings, receptions, business luncheons and dinners, and University gatherings at Chancellor’s residence.
+- Plan, organize and implement meetings, University events, donor gatherings, receptions, business events, and University gatherings at Chancellor’s residence.

 - Prepares information and research executive needs.